Judge dismisses parents’ lawsuit against Bentonville School District and teacher

-BENTONVILLE -- A circuit judge dismissed Thursday the lawsuit brought by parents accusing a high school teacher of threatening their daughter.
+BENTONVILLE -- A judge on Thursday dismissed a lawsuit brought by parents accusing a high school teacher of threatening their daughter.

-Judge Christine Howart signed an order ending the lawsuit against the Bentonville School District and John Jeffrey, a geometry teacher at Bentonville West High School.
+Benton County Circuit Judge Christine Horwart signed an order ending the lawsuit against the Bentonville School District and John Jeffrey, a geometry teacher at Bentonville West High School.

 "We're pleased with today's ruling and will continue to support our teachers when baseless claims are levied against them," said Leslee Wright, director of communications for the district.